airswap/airswap-about/messages.md

 # Nested Format

-The nested format of an order is addresses fields with dot syntax.
-For example, `maker.wallet` to indicate the signer wallet.
+The nested format makes parameters available by dot syntax.
+For example, `signer.wallet` to access the signer wallet.

 ```json
 {